HIGH SCHOOL SOFTBALL: Stars down 'Dogs in final

 BNL added two more runs in the bottom of the fourth on another home run — this one a two-run dinger by Aliza Jewell.

-Besides those two long balls, New Albany junior Cheyenne Palmer turned in another jewel in the mound.
+Besides those two long balls, New Albany junior Cheyenne Palmer turned in another jewel in the circle.
 The junior right-hander struck out 10 Stars and allowed just three hits.

 “She missed a few spots, but overall had a great day,” Bulldogs coach Brookelyn Visker said of Palmer.
 “She had a great sectional tournament.
 They’re a good-hitting team … they got the bats off their shoulders and made something happen.”